Detection and Mitigation of Byzantine Attacks in Distributed Training: Related Work and Summary of Contributions

 \subsection{Related Work}

-All work in this area (including ours) assumes a reliable parameter server that possesses the global data set and can assign specific subsets of it to workers. \emph{Robust aggregation} methods have also been proposed for federated learning \cite{robust_fedml_avestimehr, robust_fedml_jin}; however, as we make no assumption of privacy, our work, as well as the methods we compare with, do not apply to federated learning.
+All work in this area (including ours) assumes a reliable parameter server that possesses the global data set and can assign specific subsets of it to workers. \emph{Robust aggregation} methods have also been proposed for federated learning \cite{robust_fedml_avestimehr, robust_fedml_jin}; however, as we make no assumption of privacy, our work, as well as the methods we compare with do not apply to federated learning.

 One category of defenses splits the data set into $K$ \emph{batches} and assigns one to each worker with the ultimate goal of suitably aggregating the results from the workers.
 Early work in the area \cite{blanchard_krum} established that no \emph{linear aggregation} method (such as averaging) can be robust even to a single adversarial worker.
 This has inspired alternative methods collectively known as \emph{robust aggregation}.
-Majority voting, geometric median, and squared-distance-based techniques fall into this category \cite{aggregathor, ramchandran_saddle_point, ramchandran_optimal_rates, cong_generalized_sgd, blanchard_krum, yudong_lilisu}.
-While such approaches theoretically allow for robustness against a constant fraction of adversarial nodes (when the number of nodes is large), in practice, they are limited in the number of adversaries that they can deal with when the cluster sizes are up to tens or hundreds of nodes.
-Moreover, their promised guarantees are often restricted (\emph{e.g.,} only guaranteeing that the output of the aggregator has a positive inner product with the true gradient \cite{bulyan, blanchard_krum}), which compromises their practicality.
-In addition, their complexity often scales quadratically with the number of workers \cite{cong_generalized_sgd}.
-Finally, their theoretical guarantees are insufficient to establish convergence and require strict assumptions such as convexity of the loss function that need to be adjusted for each individual training algorithm.
+Majority voting, geometric median, and squared-distance-based techniques fall into this category \cite{aggregathor, ramchandran_saddle_point, ramchandran_optimal_rates, cong_generalized_sgd, blanchard_krum, ChenSX17}.